 Interspersed with personal anecdotes, the book is a valuable resource which documents the early work of women’s human rights defenders in contributing to the foundational building blocks of the global women’s rights framework utilised around the world today.

 From the conceptual clarity generated from CEDAW and the UN World Conferences to technical documents such as the CEDAW Compliance Framework, the book offers readers an honest glimpse into what being a feminist activist on a constant journey of learning, unlearning and relearning looks like.
-Shanthi breathes a newfound life into the phrase, “the personal is the political”, and what it means to reclaim international spaces dominated by Global North actors.
+Shanthi breathes new life into the phrase “the personal is the political”, and what it means to reclaim international spaces dominated by Global North actors.

 You can also access the digital copy here.